-PCSW Activity 0 Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC review all plans to ensure projects have adequate post-construction storm water management controls.
+PCSW Activity C Current St atus Measurable Goals Initial Action Reported in: In Compliance Completed as Previously Reported Ongoing Effort (see below) EHS-AA and/or AEC review all plans to ensure projects have adequate post-construction storm water management controls.
 The number of plan reviews will be tracked for subsequent reporting.
-FY 2008-2009 (annual) ~ ~ ~
+FY 2008-2009 (annual) ✓ √ √

-• Thirty-nine (39) plan reviews were performed between July 1, 2021 and December 31, 2021, with one requiring a separate SESC Plan review and approval.
-No projects needed an EGLE Notice of Coverage.
-Sites with greater than one acre of earth disturbance are evaluated as required to meet the PCSW control requirement.
+• Sixty-seven (67) plan reviews were performed between July 1, 2022 and December 31, 2022, with five (5) requiring a separate SESC Plan review and approval.
+One (1) project needed an EGLE Notice of Coverage.
+All projects with earth disturbances are required to implement SESC BMPs, and sites with greater than one acre of earth disturbance and/or within 500ft of a water of the State are required to have an approved SESC plan to meet the PCSW control requirement.

-• UMD had no construction projects that required SESC review and SESC measures over this reporting period.
+• UMD had no construction projects that required SESC review during this reporting period.

-• UMF had no construction projects that required SESC review and SESC measures over this reporting period.
+• UMF had one construction project that required a SESC plan review during this reporting period.